 Procedures, Procedures, Procedures; Fiduciary Decision-Making Process Can Be Key Evidence At Trial

-Employee Benefits Update 05/05/09 J. Paul Jacobson, Robert D. Rothacker, David P. Olson, Amy A. Ciepluch, Sarah M. Linsley, Marla B. Anderson
+Employee Benefits Update 05/05/09 J. Paul Jacobson, Robert D. Rothacker, David P. Olson, Sarah M. Linsley, Marla B. Anderson

 Fiduciaries of retirement plans owe particular duties to plan participants.
 Among the duties of plan fiduciaries is the duty of prudence, meaning plan fiduciaries must act with the care, skill and diligence that a prudent person who is knowledgeable of employee benefit plans would use.
 The duty of prudence extends to the procedures that plan fiduciaries use.
 Documenting the analysis plan fiduciaries used in making a decision is not only good business practice, it is key evidence that can be used at trial and can, at times, carry more weight than the decision itself.
 In litigation, plan fiduciaries' decisions are not evaluated based on hindsight but on the information that was available to fiduciaries at the time the decision was made.
 Simply showing that plan fiduciaries considered all the necessary information and made a prudent decision in light of such information can be extremely helpful in mitigating or winning an ERISA action, even if, in hindsight, a different decision would have been better for the plan.